rgieseke/textredux/index.md

----
-layout: default
----

-TextRedux is a module for the [Textadept editor](http://foicica.com/textadept/) that offers a set of text based replacement interfaces for core TextAdept functionality.
+Textredux is a module for the [Textadept editor](http://foicica.com/textadept/) that offers a set of text based replacement interfaces for core Textadept functionality.
 The current version offers:

 * A text based file browser.
 Completely keyboard driven, with powerful searching